 As a final note, Endlers will easily hybridize (crossbreed) with the common guppy, which results in fertile offspring.
 Since Endlers are thought to be extinct in their natural habitat, the subject of Endler hybrids can create heated arguments between hobbyists.
 Many enthusiasts believe Pure Strain Endlers should never be crossed with guppies to help ensure their unique combination of traits are preserved.
 While other hobbyists are interested in crossbreeding for specific traits or to discover new interesting combinations of traits.
 For more information on known species Endlers have hybridized with and additional genetics information, see the Genetics section of the Details page.

 Endlers are omnivorous and will eat most of the commercially available fish foods providing the food will fit into their small mouths.
 Most flake food is too large and should be crushed into smaller sizes before feeding.
 A high-quality vegetable matter is a great staple, but a varied diet is always best.
-Endlers can also be fed frozen or live foods such as brine shrimp, grindal worms, blood worms, tubifex worms, brine shrimp, and other small invertebrates.
+Endlers can also be fed frozen or live foods such as brine shrimp, grindal worms, blood worms, tubifex worms, and other small invertebrates.
 Fry will eat finely crushed flake food or one of the specially-prepared micro/powder fry foods on the market.
 Both fry and adults will nibble on any algae they find in their tank.
 The Endler Shop has developed Endlers Special Blend Flake Food, designed as the perfect daily staple for Endlers.
 See the Order page for ingredient details and to order.

 Endlers will quickly learn the schedule you use to feed them.
 When it’s feeding time, they will swarm in anticipation, darting to whatever part of tank is closest to you.
 They can also be trained by lightly tapping on the aquarium rim to alert them to the feast.